mkudija/mkudija.github.io/notes/_md/How I Choose What to Read.md

 My reading list is rather flexible, but here are some general principles I tend to follow when choosing what to read next.

 ### Great Books
-It doesn't matter how you define a "great" book: there will always be more great books books to read than one could hope to get through in a lifetime.
+It doesn't matter how you define a "great" book: there will always be more great books to read than one could hope to get through in a lifetime.

 Because I view reading the great books as a lifetime project, rather than identifying a canon of great books and checking them off until I'm done, I prefer to make sure that I'm continually reading, re-reading, and digesting some of the great books.
 There are many [[Reading Lists]] that can serve as a guide, but each person will have their own list of "great" books.